Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 16. Caesars Cipher
+*One of the simplest and most widely known ciphers is a Caesar cipher, also known as a `shift cipher`.
+In a shift cipher the meanings of the letters are shifted by some set amount.

+A common modern use is the ROT13 cipher, where the values of the letters are shifted by 13 places.
+Thus 'A' ↔ 'N', 'B' ↔ 'O' and so on.

+Write a function which takes a ROT13 encoded string as input and returns a decoded string.

+All letters will be uppercase.
+Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.*
 ```javascript
 rot13("SERR PBQR PNZC") // should decode to "FREE CODE CAMP" rot13("SERR CVMMN!") // should decode to "FREE PIZZA!"